Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction: Model

-Specifically, we divide a day into 24 time slots, each of which is a category.
-To distinguish workdays and holidays, we use different indexes, resulting in $K=48$ temporal indexes in total.
-For a given traffic sample $(\mathcal{X}, \bm{Y})$, we use the temporal index of $\bm{Y}$ as the ground truth.
-We denote the one-hot temporal index as $\bm{y}^{(2)}\in \mathbb{R}^K$.
-The optimization objective of the \emph{temporal index classification} task is
+\textbf{Task \#2: Temporal Index Identification}.
+Time-varying confounders like weather and holidays can shape the traffic data distribution.
+For instance, holidays flatten the curves of morning and evening rush hours, resulting in a very different distribution from the workday rush hours.
+To utilize such information, we propose a temporal index identification task.
+Specifically, we divide the day into 24 time slots, each of which is a category.
+We use different categories to distinguish between workdays and holidays, so there is a total of $I_t=48$ temporal indexes.
+For a given traffic state sample $(\bm{\mathcal{X}}, \bm{Y})$, we use the temporal index of $\bm{Y}$ as ground truth.
+It is denoted by a one-hot vector $\bm{y}^{(2)}\in \{0, 1\}^{I_t}$.
+The optimization objective of the temporal index identification task is